 We are delighted you have chosen NorthPointe Christian Middle School to be the place where your child will be spending the largest part of his/her day from August to June.
 Recognizing you are the first and most important teacher in your child's life, we take the responsibility of assisting you in this process very seriously.
 Our partnership is increasingly important as young people are continually faced with pressures from peers as well as other negative pressures from the world around us.
 We want our children to be strong in Christ, and trust in Him for their salvation.
 After living through the past year and a half, more than ever we understand the importance of having a personal relationship with Jesus.
-It is within this context we have chosen our theme for the year, "On Guard".
-This is based on Philippians 4:6-7 which says "Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
-And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus."
+It is within this context we have chosen our theme for the year, "All In".
+This is based on John 10 :10 which says "The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full."

 Our school policies and regulations reflect our commitment to God and His Word.
 Because we claim to follow Christ, students are expected to conduct themselves in a holy, Christ-like manner, both on and off campus.
 Reading this handbook will help you understand more about how we define our relationship to God and the parent/student/Church community we serve.
 The rights, responsibilities, and policies outlined are derived from school board policies and the laws of the State of Michigan.

 We hope you will carefully read through this handbook and refer to it often throughout the school year.
 Being informed and knowing expectations in advance always helps.
 Do not hesitate to ask for explanation or clarification if there is something you do not understand in this handbook.
 We welcome your thoughts, comments, and suggestions.
 Please accept our best wishes for an exciting, productive, and successful school year at NorthPointe Christian.
 We are confident that you, your child, and our staff, working together, can make this school year rewarding and fulfilling.
 Together we will make a united effort to prepare your child spiritually, academically, physically, and emotionally for the challenges of life, so that each child can reach his or her full potential to impact the world for Christ.